elizabethdaly/pands-project/README.md

 4.6 | 3.1 | 1.5 | 0.2 | Iris-setosa
 5.0 | 3.6 | 1.4 | 0.2 | Iris-setosa

 The column labels are SepalLength, SepalWidth, PetalLength, and PetalWidth all of type float64.
 The fifth column label is Name of type object (or string); it holds the name of the species.
 The dataframe size is 150 rows x 5 columns.
+There are no null values.

 ### Plotting the full data set